-The truth about breast cancer is that the financial burdens can be just as devastating as the physical ones which is why the Breast Cancer Support Fund bridges the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.
+The truth about breast cancer is the financial burdens can be just as devastating as the physical and emotional impact.
+The Breast Cancer Support Fund eases the financial burden for low- income breast cancer patients so they can focus on getting well because no one should have to fight breast cancer and poverty at the same time.

-The Bras Family Foundation, a foundation dedicated to improving the lives of cancer patients, was an early believer in our work, and their dedicated support has truly made a difference for low-income breast cancer patients facing a financial crisis while battling breast cancer with their support of our Financial Assistance Program and Meal Support Program.
+The Bras Family Foundation, a foundation dedicated to improving the lives of breast cancer patients, was an early believer in our work, and their dedicated support has truly made a difference for low-income breast cancer patients facing a financial crisis while battling breast cancer with their support of our Financial Assistance Program and Meal Support Program.

-With the support of the Bras Family Foundation we help low-income breast cancer patients reduce stress during treatment so they can focus on treatment and recovery.
+With the support of the Bras Family Foundation, we help low-income breast cancer patients reduce stress during treatment so they can focus on treatment and recovery.

 With a grateful heart,